The Curious Price of Distributional Robustness in Reinforcement Learning with a Generative Model: Introduction

 \paragraph{Notation and paper organization.} Throughout this paper, we denote by $\Delta(\cS)$ the probability simplex over a set $\cS$ and $x = \big[x(s,a)\big]_{(s,a)\in\cS\times\cA}\in \mathbb{R}^{SA}$ (resp.~$x = \big[x(s)\big]_{s\in\cS}\in \mathbb{R}^{S}$) as any vector that constitutes certain values for each state-action pair (resp.~state).
 In addition, we denote by $x \circ y=\big[x(s) \cdot y(s) \big]_{s\in\cS}$ the Hadamard product of any two vectors $x, y\in\mathbb{R}^S$.

 The remainder of this paper is structured as follows.
 Section~\ref{sec:formulation} presents the background about discounted infinite-horizon standard MDPs and formulates distributionally robust MDPs.
 In Section~\ref{sec:algorithm}, a model-based approach is introduced, tailored to both the TV distance and the $\chi^2$ divergence.
-Both upper and lower bounds on the sample complexity are developed in Section~\ref{sec:theory}, covering both divergence metrics.
-Section~\ref{sec:analysis} provides an outline of our analysis.
+Upper and lower bounds on the sample complexity are developed in Section~\ref{sec:theory}, covering both divergence metrics.
+Section~\ref{sec:analysis} provides an outline of our analysis, and Section~\ref{sec:numerical} provides numerical experiments to corroborate our theory.
 Section~\ref{sec:offline-main} further extends the findings to the offline RL setting with uniform data coverage.
 We then summarize several additional related works in Section~\ref{sec:related} and conclude the main paper with further discussions in Section~\ref{sec:discussion}.
 The proof details are deferred to the appendix.